MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/work-exceptions-log.md

 1. Enter the **Location** and select **OK**.
 1. Select **Short Pick**.
 1. Specify the following values:
-    - The target license plate
+    - The target license plate.
-    - The quantity picked
+    - The quantity picked.
-    - The reason for the short pick (for example, the item wasn't available at the expected location)
+    - The reason for the short pick (for example, the item wasn't available at the expected location).
 1. Select **OK** and complete the work.

 The short pick event generates a work exception for the specified **Location**.